MouadBourbian/enable-permissions/README.md

    - Allowing right-click context menu.
    - Enabling text selection.

+## Limitations

+This extension may not work on all websites, especially those that use advanced techniques.

+Furthermore, I do not guarantee that the Chrome extension complies with safety standards.

 ## LICENSE

 This extension is released under the MIT License.
 See [LICENSE](LICENSE) for details.